 Viewing Olympieion from a Distance

 For those who do not want to pay the entrance fee for Olympieion, there are great places to view it from a distance.
-One of the best places is probably from the Arch of Hadrian, where it is possible to view most of the site through the fence.
+One of the best places is probably the Arch of Hadrian, where it is possible to view most of the site through the fence.

 Take the chance to admire the Olympieion if you are visiting Acropolis.
 From there it is possible to view the site from above.
 This, however, comes with the cost for Acropolis and you will be quite far away from the Olympieion.